carrot pickle gajar ka achar

 Preparation

 • Rinse carrots & ginger thoroughly and peel them.
-Air dry or wipe dry to reduce excess moisture.
+Air dry or wipe dry with a cloth to remove moisture.

 • Add the rest of the ingredients except lemon juice and mix well.

-• Cool it and then add lemon juice.
+• Cool it and then add lemon juice or vinegar.
+Taste test and add more salt or spices to taste.

 • Store carrot pickle in a clean, dry airtight glass jar.
-Refrigerate and use.
+Refrigerate and use after 2 to 3 days.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.